miragejs/ember-cli-mirage/docs/latest/shorthands.md

 version: latest
 ---

 A *shorthand* is a simple way to write a route handler for common API scenarios.
-Here's a reference of the shorthands, and the code they represent.
+Here's a reference of each shorthand, along with the raw route handler that shorthand represents.

 Shorthands use default status codes, based on the HTTP verb:

-  - GET is 200
-  - PUT is 204
+  - GET, PUT and DEL are 200
   - POST is 201
-  - DEL is 204

-PUT and POST change to 200 if there is a response body.

 ## GET shorthands